- Benefits of Playing Sport While Pregnant

 - Sports and activities in which your weight is supported and do not put you off-balance.

-Playing sports has more benefits than disadvantages during pregnancy.
-You can consider playing a sport to maintain a healthy weight gain during your pregnancy.
+Taking up sports during pregnancy has more benefits than consequences.
+You can consider playing a sport to maintain a healthy weight during pregnancy.
 Make sure to choose the sport that poses minimal risk to your health and pregnancy to avoid future complications.
-Play safe to avoid any injury, fall or ligament damage, and you can keep strong and fit throughout your pregnancy.
+Also, play safe to avoid any injury, fall or ligament damage, and you can stay strong and fit throughout your pregnancy.

 Also Read: Is Running Safe during Pregnancy?